 Paying for Addiction Treatment

 Many people pay for drug rehab through health insurance.
 You should check with your insurance company to determine how much treatment is covered by insurance.
 In addition, there are treatment programs available in at drug rehab centers in Kansas at very little cost to you on an outpatient basis, as well as some state and federally funded drug rehab and alcohol treatment programs.
 Mental illness may also be a factor in your recovery, and many insurance companies pay for mental illness treatment.
 The point is, you should not let cost deter you from getting help for yourself or for a family member who has an addiction to drugs and alcohol.
 Once you take the first step and realize you have a problem or that your loved one needs help, start asking questions about treatment programs or options available in your community, and the prices of treatment.
 Find resources in your area to help you find the treatment programs you need — because only when you find a treatment or when you get your loved one into a drug rehab program or into alcohol treatment can your life begin to change for the better.
+If you’re thinking that traveling to addiction rehab then give us a call and find out more about our treatment centers!

 - samhsa.gov – Kansas Data of Drug and Alcohol Abuse